AFC Ann Arbor: History

 In the 2019 season, AFCAA made the playoffs for the fourth time in as many seasons in the NPSL.
 The postseason match was embroiled in controversy as the match against Rochester Lancers had to be called off in the 69th minute after a series of weather delays.
 Because Cardinal Stadium does not have lights, the match could not be completed outdoors and contingency plans were rejected by Lancers.
 After initially looking at a coin flip finish to the match, the match was finished in Erie, PA, where Lancers won in penalties.
 Ahead of the 2019 season, AFC Ann Arbor announced they would be adding a women's side set to begin play in United Women's Soccer.
 The side finished sixth in the six-team UWS Midwest winning two matches in their inaugural season.

-Ahead of the 2020 season, AFC Ann Arbor announced their joining USL League Two.
+Ahead of the 2020 season, AFC Ann Arbor announced they would be joining USL League Two with the women's team joining USL W League.

+The club suspended operations for the 2020 and 2021 seasons due to the COVID pandemic.

+Prior to the 2022 season, the club announced that former men's team head coach Eric Rudland would be shifting to the role of club Sporting Director while former assistant coach Rod Asllani would be taking over as head coach of the men's team.
+The men's team finished third (7–3–4) in the USL2 Great Lakes Division behind Kalamazoo FC and Flint City Bucks, missing the playoffs for the first time in five (non-suspended) seasons.

+In the 2023 season, the AFCAA men's team found its way back to the postseason with a 2nd-place finish in the USL2 Great Lakes Division behind Flint City Bucks, where they met first round opponents Thunder Bay Chill.
+Despite falling behind 3-0 early in the 2nd half of the match, AFC Ann Arbor managed to level the match with 3 goals after the 72nd minute before the end of regulation, eventually losing 5–3 after extra-time periods.

 Stadium

+From 2015 to 2017, AFCAA's home field was Hollway Field, located at Pioneer High School.

+In 2018, the team then moved to Skyline High School.

-AFCAA's home field beginning with the 2019 season is Concordia University's Cardinal Stadium, located off of Geddes Road in Ann Arbor.
-Hollway Field, located at Pioneer High School, was AFCAA's home field for the first three seasons of the team's existence.
-The team then moved to Skyline High School for the 2018 season.
-Beginning in 2022, the team plays at Saline Hornet Stadium.
+In 2019, the team signed a three-year agreement to use Concordia University's Cardinal Stadium, located off of Geddes Road in Ann Arbor, but only a single season was played there because the club sat out the 2020 and 2021 seasons due to the COVID pandemic.

+In 2022, because AAPS was not yet allowing rental of its facilities due to the pandemic, the team played at Saline Hornet Stadium.

+In 2023, the team returned to its original home at Hollway Field, located at Pioneer High School.